hash123shaikh/reproducibility-hnc-cnn/README.md

 If you change this set, make sure to also modify the number of neurons in the network accordingly (file `cnn.py`).

 ## Reproducibility

-‼️In the meantime, we've updated the code and library versions (due to vulnerabilities).
-To recreate the environment used to train our model, use the docker image `pmateus/hn-cnn:1.4.0` and code version available in the branch `reproduce`.

 The training scripts allow to set up the necessary seeds in order to make the results fully reproducible:
 - the random seed for python (`random.seed()`)